 About Ransomware

-Ransomware is a type of malicious software that encrypts or steals files so they cannot be used or are made publicly available.
-Ransomware often locks the victim's computer.
-To avoid the carnage, the victim is required to send a certain amount of money (the ransom), usually in the form of a crypto currency like Bitcoin, within a brief period of time.
-There is no guarantee that delivering the extortion price will recover the damaged files or avoid its publication.
-Files can be encrypted or erased across a network depending on the target's write permissions, and you cannot break the military-grade encryption technologies used on the hostage files.
-A typical ransomware delivery package is spoofed email, in which the user is tricked into responding to by means of a social engineering exploit known as spear phishing.
+Ransomware is a form of malware that encrypts or deletes files so they cannot be used or are publicized.
+Crypto-ransomware sometimes locks the victim's computer.
+To avoid the damage, the target is required to pay a specified amount of money, typically via a crypto currency such as Bitcoin, within a short time window.
+It is not guaranteed that paying the ransom will restore the lost files or prevent its exposure to the public.
+Files can be altered or deleted across a network depending on the victim's write permissions, and you cannot break the strong encryption technologies used on the hostage files.
+A common ransomware attack vector is booby-trapped email, whereby the target is lured into responding to by means of a social engineering technique called spear phishing.
 This makes the email to look as though it came from a trusted source.
-Another popular vulnerability is an improperly secured RDP port.
+Another common attack vector is a poorly protected RDP port.

-For pricing information and to find out more about how Progent's ProSight Ransomware Vulnerability Report can bolster your protection against ransomware, call Progent at
+For pricing information and to learn more about how Progent's ProSight Ransomware Preparedness Checkup can enhance your protection against ransomware, call Progent at